mrismanaziz/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Where did Captain Hook get his hook?
+From a second hand store.